Skip to content

 2. if --no-config is provided, skip config entirely

-3. otherwise, start from --path and walk upward through parent directories looking for .sephera.toml
+3. otherwise, start from the selected analysis base and walk upward through parent directories looking for .sephera.toml

 If no config file is found, Sephera falls back to built-in defaults.